DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 ## Example 1

-Generate a google sheet that summarizes the traffic volume data for the current year, for an organization.
+Generate a Google sheets document that summarizes the traffic volume data for the current year, for an organization.

 ```
  node ./trafficByApiSummarizer.js -n -o my-org-name -S